Poisoned classifiers are not only backdoored, they are fundamentally broken: Abstract

 \section{Abstract}

 Under a commonly-studied ``backdoor'' poisoning attack against classification models, an attacker adds a small ``trigger'' to a subset of the training data, such that the presence of this trigger at test time causes the classifier to always predict some target class.
 It is often implicitly assumed that the poisoned classifier is vulnerable exclusively to the adversary who possesses the trigger.
-In this paper, we show empirically that this view of backdoored classifiers is fundamentally incorrect.
-We demonstrate that \emph{anyone} with access to the classifier, even without access to any original training data or trigger, can construct several \emph{alternative triggers} that are as effective or more so at eliciting the target class at test time.
-We construct these alternative triggers by first generating adversarial examples for a \emph{smoothed} version of the classifier, created with a recent process called \textit{Denoised Smoothing}, and then extracting colors or cropped portions of adversarial images.
-We demonstrate the effectiveness of our attack through extensive experiments on ImageNet and TrojAI datasets, including a user study which demonstrates that our method allows users to easily determine the existence of such backdoors in existing poisoned classifiers.
-Furthermore, we demonstrate that our alternative triggers can in fact look entirely different from the original trigger, highlighting that the backdoor \emph{actually} learned by the classifier differs substantially from the trigger image itself.
-Thus, we argue that there is no such thing as a ``secret'' backdoor in poisoned classifiers: poisoning a classifier invites attacks not just by the party that possesses the trigger, but from anyone with access to the classifier.
-Code is available at \url{https://github.com/locuslab/breaking-poisoned-classifier}.
+In this paper, we show empirically that this view of backdoored classifiers is incorrect.
+We describe a new threat model for poisoned classifier, where one without knowledge of the original trigger, would want to control the poisoned classifier.
+Under this threat model, we propose a test-time, human-in-the-loop attack method to generate multiple effective alternative triggers without access to the initial backdoor and the training data.
+We construct these alternative triggers by first generating adversarial examples for a \emph{smoothed} version of the classifier, created with a procedure called \textit{Denoised Smoothing}, and then extracting colors or cropped portions of smoothed adversarial images with human interaction.
+We demonstrate the effectiveness of our attack through extensive experiments on high-resolution datasets: ImageNet and TrojAI\footnote{Code is available at \textbf{\url{https://github.com/locuslab/breaking-poisoned-classifier}}}.
+We also compare our approach to previous work on modeling trigger distributions and find that our method are more scalable and efficient in generating effective triggers.
+Last, we include a user study which demonstrates that our method allows users to easily determine the existence of such backdoors in existing poisoned classifiers.
+Thus, we argue that there is no such thing as a \textit{secret} backdoor in poisoned classifiers: poisoning a classifier invites attacks not just by the party that possesses the trigger, but from anyone with access to the classifier.